angeloskath/supervised-lda/docs/site/index.md

 report the likelihood and the progress.

 If the example below seems too big or too complex you should check the [getting started](/getting-started/) in the documentation as well as some of the other tutorials.
+If you prefer using the console applications instead of writing code then you should read their [documentation page](/console-applications/).

 ```cpp
 #include <fstream>